KenDickey/Small/RuntimeModel.md

 Table class specialization on h1/h2/h3 like that for Selector specialization.

 Method specialization for tail/leaf/capture/.. like that for Selectors.

+Small Objects who's lifetimes don't extend beyond the lifetime of a method invocation could be stack-allocated.

 ## Background Reading